William Dudley Ward: Early life

 Dudley Ward was born in London, the son of William Humble Dudley Ward and the great-grandson of William Humble Ward, 10th Baron Ward.
 His mother was the Hon.
 Eugenie Violet Adele Brett, daughter of William Brett, 1st Viscount Esher.

 He was educated at Eton and Trinity College, Cambridge.
 At Cambridge, he was secretary of the Pitt Club.

 Career

 William Dudley Ward as depicted by "Spy" (Leslie Ward) in Vanity Fair, 29 March 1900.

-Dudley Ward rowed for Cambridge in the Boat Race in 1897 when Oxford won, and as President of Cambridge University Boat Club (CUBC), he rowed in the winning Cambridge crews in the 1899 and 1900 Boat Races.
+Dudley Ward rowed for Cambridge in the Boat Race in 1897 when Oxford won.
+As President of Cambridge University Boat Club (CUBC), he rowed in the winning Cambridge crews in the 1899 and 1900 races.

 At Henley Royal Regatta, he was runner-up in Silver Goblets (pairs' event) in 1900 with Raymond Etherington-Smith.
 His crew won the Stewards' Challenge Cup in 1901.
 In 1902, he won the Grand Challenge Cup, the Stewards' Challenge Cup again, and the Silver Goblets partnering Claude Taylor.
 In 1903 his crew won the Stewards' and Grand again.

 In the 1908 Summer Olympics, Dudley Ward was a crew member of the British boat Sorais, which won the bronze medal in the 8-metre class.